 Sec.
-320: Accessory Dwelling Unit
+319: Accessory Dwelling Unit

-- 320.1 An accessory dwelling unit that is located within or appurtenant to an owner-occupied, singlefamily dwelling shall be a permitted use.
-An accessory dwelling unit shall be defined as efficiency or one-bedroom apartment, located within or appurtenant to an owner-occupied singlefamily dwelling, that is clearly subordinate to a single-family dwelling, and has facilities and provisions for independent living, including sleeping, food preparation, and sanitation, provided there is compliance with all the following: - A. The property has sufficient wastewater capacity. - B. The unit does not exceed 30 percent of the total habitable floor area of the single-family dwelling. - C. Applicable setback, coverage, and parking requirements specified in the bylaws are met. - D. The structure is located outside of a flood hazard area. - 320.2 Notwithstanding the provisions above, the creation of an accessory dwelling unit will require conditional use approval when one or more of the following is involved: - A. A new accessory structure, constructed after the enactment of these bylaws, - B. An increase in the height or floor area of the existing dwelling, or - C. An increase in the dimensions of the parking areas. - D. Conversion of an existing structure which does not meet the setback requirements of these bylaws.
+- 319.1 An accessory dwelling unit that is located within or appurtenant to an owner occupied single family dwelling shall be a permitted use.
+An accessory dwelling unit shall be defined as efficiency or one-bedroom apartment, located within or appurtenant to an owner-occupied single-family dwelling, that is clearly subordinate to a single-family dwelling, and has facilities and provisions for independent living, including sleeping, food preparation, and sanitation, provided there is compliance with all the following: - 1.
+The property has sufficient wastewater capacity. - 2.
+The unit does not exceed 30 percent of the total habitable floor area of the single-family dwelling. - 3.
+Applicable setback, coverage, and parking requirements specified in the bylaws are met. - Notwithstanding the provisions above, the creation of an accessory dwelling unit will require conditional use approval when one or more of the following is involved: - 1.
+A new accessory structure, constructed after the enactment of these bylaws, - 2.
+An increase in the height or floor area of the existing dwelling, or - 3.
+An increase in the dimensions of the parking areas. - 4.
+Conversion of an existing structure which does not meet the setback requirements of these bylaws.

 Sec.
-321 Public Facilities
+320 Public Facilities